microchip-pic-avr-examples/pic18f57q43-blink-with-timer-mplab-mcc/README.md

 ![MCC - Builder with Timer](images/MCC_builder_tmr_added.PNG)

+If you click the '+' button at the top of the System Firmware box, it will expand to show what is in the above image.
+From here, clicking the 'Pins' box will open the Pins Grid View.
+To utilize that view, see the "Pin Configuration" section below.

 ### Timer Configuration
 The Timer needs to be configured properly in order to have the code work properly.
 There are a few possibilities of what you will see on your screen.
 Feel free to skip ahead to the image that matches what you see on your screen.